Didicas Volcano: Physical features

 Didicas is topped with a lava dome with an elevation of 228 m and a base diameter of 1200 m at sea level.
-It is at the southern end of the Luzon Volcanic Arc, and like all the volcanoes in the Philippines, is part of the Pacific ring of fire.
+It is at the northern end of the Luzon Volcanic Arc, and like all the volcanoes in the Philippines, is part of the Pacific ring of fire.

 Eruption history

 There have been six historical eruptions recorded from the volcano since the 18th century.